raul23/search-ebooks/README.rst

-A file-based cache library was choosen instead of a memory-based cache like `Redis`_ because the converted files (``txt``) needed to be persistent to speed up subsequent searches.
+A file-based cache library was choosen instead of a memory-based cache like `Redis`_ because the converted files (``txt``) needed to be persistent to speed up subsequent searches and since we are storing huge quantities of data (e.g. we can have thousands of ebooks to search from), a memory-based cache might not be suited.
+In order to avoid using up all your disk space, you can set the cache size which by default it is set to 1 GB.

 Also `DiskCache`_ has its own interesting features compared to other file-based cache libraries such as being thread-safe and process-safe and supporting multiple eviction policies.
 See `Features`_ for a more complete list.

 See `DiskCache Cache Benchmarks`_ for comparaisons to `Memcached`_ and `Redis`_.